nlinton/nlinton.github.io/_pages/publications.md

 ## <a name="gr"></a> Government reports ##
 ***
-Quantitative Evaluation of the Effects of Priority Measures for the Prevention of Spread of Infectious Diseases and Emergency Declarations on the Epidemic Dynamics of Novel Coronavirus Infections (Provisional Version).
+Quantitative evaluation of the effects of priority measures for the prevention of spread of infectious diseases and emergency declarations on the epidemic dynamics of COVID-19 (Provisional Version).
 June 2021.
 Contributing author.
 [National Institute of Infectious Diseases (NIID), Japan](https://www.niid.go.jp/niid/ja/diseases/ka/corona-virus/2019-ncov/2484-idsc/10437-covid19-47.html) [In Japanese]
 <br>
 <br>
-Epidemiologic Profile of Viral Hepatitis C in Washington State.
+Epidemiologic profile of viral hepatitis C in Washington State.
 June 2016.
 Washington State Department of Health.
 Lead contributor; designer and editor.
 [DOH 420-159](https://www.doh.wa.gov/Portals/1/Documents/Pubs/420-159-HCVEpiProfile.pdf).

 ## <a name="osw"></a> Other scientific writing ##